kign/c4wa/etc/doc/language.md

 Char literals are supported, including all standard escape sequences.

 Note that strings and `char`s are 8-bit.
 If you include a Unicode character in a string, it'll be decoded into bytes with UTF-8 encoding.
-You can't have a `char` literal with a Unicode character.
+You can't have a Unicode character as `char` literal.

-You can use built-in function `memcpy` to copy string literal to string array, but remember to account for terminating zero byte:
+You can use built-in function `memcpy` to copy string literal to `char` array, but remember to account for terminating zero byte:

 ```c